Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 India's Growing Cargo Footprint

 Indian cargo operators are expanding both domestically and internationally, driven by manufacturing growth, pharmaceutical exports, and e-commerce.
-We have seen increased demand for cargo charter services on routes connecting India to the Middle East, Southeast Asia, and Europe.
+We have seen increased demand for cargo charter services on routes connecting India to the Middle East, Southeast Asia, and Europe — and, amid current volatility, closer attention to up-to-date charter rate benchmarks before booking.

 A350F vs B777-8F: The Fleet Planning Debate